SSWConsulting/SSW.Rules.Content/rules/dones-do-you-reply-done-and-delete-the-original-email/rule.md

 :::
 :::
 ::: good
 Figure: Good Example – It is very clear which tasks have been done and which haven’t.
-Quoting the original task is only necessary when some tasks are done and some are not
+Quoting the original task is only necessary when some tasks are done and some are not see [Do you use indentation for readability?](/do-you-use-indentation-for-readability)
 :::

 ::: greybox